 In my last article, I looked at three basic ways to handle objections.
 To recap, these were the brush off which is simply brushing aside the objection, cuffing which is dealing with the objection at a later stage and full battle which is killing the objection stone dead.

-But objections can be cantankerous creatures and whilst the above three methods will handle most day to day objections you will at some point meet one that refuses to roll over and die.
+But objections can be cantankerous creatures, and while the above three methods will handle most day to day objections, you will at some point meet one that refuses to roll over and die.
 This is where the psychology of categorisation comes in.

 - Those who are not sufficiently motivated to take action or make the next step.

 - Those who don’t fully understand what you are proposing.